tokikanno/ssl-client-side-cert-tool/README.md

 fab gen_client_key:test@test.com
 ```

-After that, a folded based on user email will be created, and inside it will have following files
+After that, a folder based on user email will be created, and inside it will have following files

 * client.key - the client private key